shiveshsingh98/Scenario-Based-Triggers/src/Triggers/README.md

 # Salesforce Trigger Scenarios

 This file contains a list of all trigger-based scenario questions I have practiced so far.
-Each scenario can be implemented with a Trigger, Handler, and Test class.
+Each scenario can be implemented with a Trigger and Handler class.

 ---